World Chess Championship 2016: Game 9: Karjakin–Carlsen, ½–½

-Carlsen opened with the Archangelsk variation of the Spanish Game, a variation he had played only four times in his career.
+Carlsen opened with the Modern Archangelsk variation of the Spanish Game, a variation he had played only four times in his career.
 The game followed a line which Karjakin had used to beat Adams until move 18 at which point Carlsen deviated by playing 18...c5.
 Carlsen remained within his opening preparation until at least move 22, taking less than a minute to play the novelty 21...cxb3.
 The game developed into a pawn-up middlegame for White that offered White a long-term advantage, but Karjakin declined to sit on his 1-point lead and instead went for the win.
 The game became very tense with Carlsen consuming a lot of time.
 He played 38...Ne7 with less than two minutes on his clock, against Karjakin's 25 minutes.
 Karjakin invested most of the 25 minutes before making the bishop sacrifice 39.Bxf7+, when 39.Qb3 was also very strong and possibly even winning.
 In spite of his time situation, Carlsen defended accurately.
 In the resulting endgame White was still a pawn up, but the extra pawn was doubled.
 Karjakin kept playing, but could make no progress, and the game was drawn after 74 moves.